wilddeer/Peppermint/README.md

 `getSlidesNumber()` -- get total number of slides;

-`recalcWidth()` -- recalculate the slider's and slides' widths.
+`recalcWidth()` -- recalculate slider's and slides' widths.
 Usefull when the container width is changed.
 Width recalculation runs automatically on window resize and device orientation change.

 Example: